KelsonBall/Luadicrous/README.md

 -- Now we return the view model table so that the framework can bind it to the view. return vm
 ```
+## 4. Running the app

-To run the application run the /bin/Luadicrous.exe executable.
+To start your application run the /bin/Luadicrous.exe executable.
 It will search for your /app.lua script and run it.

-#### The result:
+### The result:

 ![alt text](LuadicrousSampleEmpty.png "Before typing in the text box.")